AmeliaFrederick/reference-website-DF/README.md

     - There are many different kinds of display properties, but some of the main ones are inline, inline-block, block, flex, and flexbox.

 14. Write a brief explanation of flexbox property.
     - A flexbox property is a one-dimensional layout model.
-It is used for putting space between items and distributing them across the page.

 15. What are different types of flexbox properties and what is the major difference between them?
     - The different types of flexbox properties are flex-direction, flex-flow, flex-wrap, justify-content, align-items and align-content.
 The major difference between them is that some are used to change how they are displayed one against another (flex-flow, flex-wrap, flex-direction), and the others (align-items, align-content, justify-content) are used to change how they are displayed on the webpage.

 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property.
--
+    - '.class {
+        display: flex;
+        flex-direction: row-reverse;
+        justify-content: center;
+    }'
+    Sub properties are what you use to indicate how they will move within the property selected.
+Example, if you use align-content, where are you aligning it to?
+The start, center, or the end?
+Is your flex-direction vertical?
+Or maybe horizontal?

 17. Write a code example on how you will use a flexbox property on a parent element with sub properties.
--
+    - '.class {
+        display: flex;
+        flex-wrap: wrap;
+        align-content: center;
+    }
+    This examples indicates that there are multiple pieces of content that will wrap amongst each other.
+If we assume they're images, these flexbox properties will select them all, and move them all together according to the values set.

 18. What is CSS grid property?
--
+    - CSS grid property is a two-dimentional layout model.

-19. Write the parent and two sub properties sed for CSS Grid Property.
+19. Write the parent and two sub properties used for CSS Grid Property.
--
+    - '.class {
+        display: grid;
+    }'
+    Similar to the flexbox property, grid property needs to be clarfied at the start of the CSS code to be used.
+This code allows you to then used the different grid properties on your content.

 20. What is the difference between display: flex and display: grid?
--
+    - The difference between display: flex; and display: grid; is that flexbox, designed for a one dimensional layout, and that grid was designed for two dimensional layout.
+While a flexbox allows you to transform your content in eiher a row, or a column, grid allows you to used both rows and columns at the same time.

 21. What sub-property we use to divide elements in CSS Grid properties?
 -
 22. What unit we use to fractionally divide the element width in CSS grid property and what are other units we can use alternatively?
 (Write code example).